 Of the five senses, vision is undoubtedly the most important.
-As soon as our eyesight deteriorates, so does our entire experience of the world.
-In this optic, the various métiers of health can correct sight defects.
-In our fiche métier ophtalmologue, we explored the diagnosis and treatment of eye problems.
-In this article, we'll be looking at a complementary function: the métier d’optician-lunetier.
+As soon as our eyesight deteriorates, so does our experience of the world.
+With this in mind, various health professions can correct sight defects.
+In our ophthalmologist job description, we explored the diagnosis and treatment of eye problems.
+In this article, we'll look at a complementary function: the optician-mutician profession.

 What is an optician?